 We found this to be balanced and filling without being heavy.

-1 large sweet yellow onion – very thinly sliced.
+- 1 yellow onion very thinly sliced

-Heat enough olive oil to coat a heavy pan (Le Creuset braiser - again.
+- Heat enough olive oil to coat a heavy pan (Le Creuset braiser - again.
 I swear I use this most days) until shimmering.

-Season potatoes with salt and pepper and lay in a single layer in pan.
+- Season potatoes with salt and pepper and lay in a single layer in pan.
 Do not stir.
 Let a nice crust form on the potatoes.
 Reduce heat to medium-high.
 Layer the onions and the fennel on top.
 After about 7-8 minutes check the potatoes to see if they've browned.
 Once browned - start mixing the fennel and onions into the potatoes to cook.

-With the back of a spoon, rub the orange zest into the top of the fish.
+- With the back of a spoon, rub the orange zest into the top of the fish.

-Flip and brown the second side.
+- Flip and brown the second side.
 Season lightly with a little salt and pepper.

-Add the olives and orange sections and continue to cook covered for another 4-5 minutes.
+- Add the olives and orange sections and continue to cook covered for another 4-5 minutes.

-Squeeze the remaining orange over the fish and vegetables and serve.
+- Squeeze the remaining orange over the fish and vegetables and serve.